 Once your 3D print is dry, you’ll need to cure your 3D models either via UV light or natural sunlight.
-We recommend using one of Phrozen’s Curing lamps: Phrozen Cure, Phrozen Cure XL, Phrozen Cure Luna, Phrozen Cure Mega, or Phrozen Cure Luna for best results.
+We recommend using one of Phrozen’s Curing lamps or UV Curing lamps: Phrozen Cure, Phrozen Cure XL, Phrozen Cure Luna, Phrozen Cure Mega, or Phrozen Cure Beam for best results.

 For a more detailed blog post on post-processing your 3D models, click here.

 6) Maintaining your Resin 3D Printer

-For your FEP film, you will need to check for any damages, scratches, or bumps on your FEP or PFA (nFEP) film.
+You will need to check for any damages, scratches, or bumps on your FEP or PFA (nFEP) film.
 Click here to learn more.

 Resin 3D printers need to be maintained on a regular basis in order for the printers to produce the best print quality.
 Click here to learn more.

 There you have it!
 These are six things you absolutely need to know before you embark on your resin 3D printing journey.
 Have fun and don’t become frustrated if you fail, just keep on practicing and you’ll be printing out amazing 3D prints in no time!